Tyler Bozak: Amateur

-Professional
+Professional (2009–2022)

-Toronto Maple Leafs
+Toronto Maple Leafs (2009–2018)

 After his sophomore season, Bozak was a heavily pursued free agent despite never being drafted by an NHL team.
 On April 3, 2009, he signed a two-year, entry-level contract with the Toronto Maple Leafs.
 Exact financial details of the contract were not released, but it has been rumoured to be worth close to $4 million per season if all performance bonuses were to be reached.
 After signing, Bozak did not play for the Leafs during the remainder of the 2008–09 season, instead taking the time to further rehabilitate his injured knee.

 Bozak attended the Maple Leafs' training camp prior to the 2009–10 season.
 He had a strong training camp, though due to salary cap constraints, he was sent down to the Leafs' American Hockey League (AHL) affiliate, the Toronto Marlies.
 Then-Maple Leafs head coach Ron Wilson admitted that Bozak indeed had a strong camp, stating, "He'll probably have to go down because of numbers.
 Based on the way he played in training camp, he's certainly worthy of playing in the NHL, but we may not have room at the beginning."
 Bozak was eventually recalled on October 13, 2009, and made his NHL debut the same night against the Colorado Avalanche.
 During the game, he recorded his first NHL point, an assist on a goal scored by defenceman François Beauchemin.
 After playing one game for Toronto, Bozak was returned to the Marlies on October 15.
 Later in the season, on January 12, 2010, he was again called by the Maple Leafs, where two days later, on January 14, he scored his first career NHL goal in a 4–0 victory over the Philadelphia Flyers.

 Bozak had his first career two-goal game on January 1, 2011, against the Ottawa Senators as part of a 5–1 win.

 In the following off-season, on July 5, he then agreed to terms on a two-year contract extension with the Maple Leafs.

 On July 5, 2013, he signed a five-year, $21 million contract extension with Toronto.